-- c Configure the additional options that you want to use.
-For more information, see Backup options for Full Backup. - d Click Save, and in the Create New Set dialog box, type a name for the set.
+- d Click Save, and in the Create New Set dialog box, type a name for the set.
 Click Save to close the dialog box. - 5 Select or create the Schedule Set, Target Set, and Advanced Options Set.
-For more information about these sets, see the Quest NetVault Backup Administrator's Guide. - To submit the job for scheduling, click Save & Submit.
+For more information about these sets, see the Quest NetVault Administrator's Guide. - 6 To submit the job for scheduling, click Save & Submit.
 You can monitor the job progress from the Job Status page and view the logs from the View Logs page.